-Shower appears to be in a serviceable condition.
+The shower is located over the bathtub.
+The area will need to be kept well sealed to prevent water penetration to surrounding areas.
 Staining noted to grouting and silicone sealants, clean, re-grout and replace sealants as required.
+Some cracked tiles were noted to walls in areas.